 Learn the skills of our ancestors and unlock the secrets to enjoying nature's abundance.
 These courses examine how to exceed our most basic needs from the landscape and truly become one with the environment.
 Survivalists refer to our needs by the rule of three.
 Generally, the human body can maintain functioning for three minutes without air, three hours without shelter, three days without water, and thirty days without food.

 Delve into natural building, fire creation, water purification, hunting, trapping, fishing, and plants to glimpse the world of the scout.
-The native scouts from tribes like the Apache were the experts at high speed invisible survival.
+Found in every ancient culture, scouts were the experts at high speed invisible survival.
 Their mastery of these skills allowed them to blend into the landscape, and careful tending of the landscapes they passed through ensured it would be better for generations.

 Earth skills are a pillar of the curriculum at the Sustainable Homestead Institute.
 It is our belief that you cannot positively affect change without understanding humanity's most basic needs and our common connection to the Earth.
 Check out the list of our Survival offerings and secure your group adventure.